gretarmark/gretarmark.github.io/_posts/2024-03-16-Github-STM32cubeIDE.md

 9. repository path should be the link you copied, something like "/gitusername/STM32-Projects.git" or similar
 10. Protocol: https

-Now when you are asked for username and password you cannot use the same password as you use of your Github account.
+Now when you are asked for username and password you cannot use the same password you have on your Github account.
 Github changed the rules since 2021 and now you need to make tokens to access your Github through softwares like STM32 Cube IDE.
 To create a token do the following.